 As part of the department’s efforts under the Task Force on Crime Reduction and Public Safety (Task Force), Attorney General Jeff Sessions announced a series of actions the department will take to support law enforcement and maintain public safety in Indian Country.

 DOJ Statement of Principles and Tribal Consultation Policy

 The Department of Justice’s Statement of Principles was developed to guide and inform all of the Department's interactions with federally recognized Indian tribes.

 Department of Justice Policy Statement on Tribal Consultation, August 29, 2013

 The Department of Justice has scheduled a series of listening sessions as part of the Task Force on Crime Reduction and Public Safety (Task Force).
 The Department of Justice invites Tribal leaders and representatives from Tribal law enforcement to participate in these listening sessions to discuss law enforcement and violent crime in Indian country.
 Attorney General Sessions recognizes that is it crucial for Tribal police to have the right tools to fight crime and maintain public safety in your communities.
 The Department of Justice is committed to working with Tribes to provide greater access to technology, information and necessary enforcement.

 DOJ’s "A Turning in the Tide" video

-Watch the video "A Turning in the Tide" about Robert F. Kennedy's historic 1963 speech to the National Congress of American Indians and how the Justice Department, under the leadership of Attorney General Eric Holder, is working today more than ever to fulfill its commitment to foster equal justice, safety, partnership and self-government in Native American communities.
+Watch the video "A Turning in the Tide" about Robert F. Kennedy's historic 1963 speech to the National Congress of American Indians and how the Justice Department is working today more than ever to fulfill its commitment to foster equal justice, safety, partnership and self-government in Native American communities.